Dutry baronets

-The Dutry Baronetcy, of the City of London, was a title in the Baronetage of Great Britain.
+The Dutry baronetcy, of the City of London, was a title in the Baronetage of Great Britain.
 It was created on 19 June 1716 for Dennis Dutry, a wealthy London merchant and director of the Honourable East India Company.
 He was childless and the title became extinct on his death in 1728.

+He had married Mary, daughter of the Bordeaux merchant and Huguenot exile Hil(l)ary Renau or Reneu, and died on a visit to Bordeaux.
+She married secondly, in 1734, Gerrard Vanneck or Van Neck, also of the East India Company, and died in 1750.